thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 ---
-title: [VMWare configuration overview]
+title: [VMware configuration overview]
 keywords: vmware
-last_updated: tbd
+last_updated: 2/20/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Congratulations on purchasing the ThoughtSpot instance.
-This section is an overview of the ThoughtSpot AI-Driven analytics platform hosted on the VMWare VSphere Hypervisor (ESXi) 6.5 environment.
+This section is an overview of the ThoughtSpot AI-Driven analytics platform hosted on the VMware VSphere Hypervisor (ESXi) 6.5 environment.

-## About ThoughtSpot on VMWare
+## About ThoughtSpot on VMware

-The VMWare virtualization platform provides highly scalable and efficient memory and CPU resources management that can be used by ThoughtSpot instances.
+The VMware virtualization platform provides highly scalable and efficient memory and CPU resources management that can be used by ThoughtSpot instances.
-Additionally, the VMWare virtualization environment is an easy transition between development and production environments.
-The following diagram shows the components of a VMWare and ThoughtSpot architecture:
+Additionally, the VMware virtualization environment is an easy transition between development and production environments.
+The following diagram shows the components of a VMware and ThoughtSpot architecture:

 ![]({{ site.baseurl }}/images/vmware-components.png)